UtrechtUniversity/DairyHealthManagement/README.md

 ## Attribution

-Much of the content is based on [STA 210 - Fall 2021](https://github.com/sta210-fa21/) by Dr. Maria Tackett.
+Much of the content is based on [Dairy Health Management](https://github.com/Bovi-analytics/DairyHealthManagement) by Dr. Miel Hostens.

 <hr>